Sarah Prieels

 Sarah Prieels (born 27 February 1990) is a Belgian archer competing the women's compound events.
 She won the gold medal in the mixed team event at the 2021 European Archery Championships held in Antalya, Turkey.

-In June 2019, she competed in the women's individual compound event at the European Games held in Minsk, Belarus.
+In June 2019, Prieels competed in the women's individual compound event at the European Games held in Minsk, Belarus.
 In December 2019, she set a new world record for the women's 60-arrow 18-metre indoor ranking round with a total of 597 out of 600 points at the TRUBall/Axcel Roma Archery Trophy held in Rome, Italy.

-She competed at the 2022 European Indoor Archery Championships held in Laško, Slovenia.
+Prieels competed at the 2022 European Indoor Archery Championships held in Laško, Slovenia.
 She represented Belgium at the 2022 World Games held in Birmingham, United States.
+She also competed at the 2023 European Games held in Poland.

 Family

-She is the great-great-granddaughter of archer Hubert Van Innis, multiple olympic champion.
+She is the great-great-granddaughter of archer Hubert Van Innis, multiple Olympic champion.